-For accountability groups that include 30 or more students in 2008-09 but did not include 30 students in 2007-08, the scores of continuously enrolled tested students in that group in 2006-07 and 2007-08 will be combined to determine the safe harbor and progress targets.
-For secondary-schools with accountability groups that include 30 or more 2005 cohort members but did not include 30 or more members in the 2004 cohort, the 2003 and 2004 cohorts will be combined to determine the safe harbor and progress targets.
+For accountability groups that include 30 or more students in 2009-10 but did not include 30 students in 2008-09, the scores of continuously enrolled tested students in that group in 2007-08 and 2008-09 will be combined to determine the safe harbor and progress targets.
+For secondary-schools with accountability groups that include 30 or more 2006 accountability cohort members but did not include 30 or more members in the 2005 accountability cohort, the 2004 and 2005 accountability cohorts will be combined to determine the safe harbor and progress targets.
 If, after combining two years of data, the group still does not have 30 or more students on which to determine qualification for safe harbor based on science or graduation rate, the school/district or group is given credit for having made safe harbor if it made its English Language Arts (ELA) or mathematics safe harbor target.